choi-phd/TestDesign/cran-comments.md

 the user.
 That's why wrapping examples in \dontrun{} adds the comment ("# Not run:") as a warning for the user.
 ```
-* Removed the writes in `datasets.R` and moved them into dataset descriptions instead.
+* Removed the write calls in `datasets.R` and moved them into dataset descriptions instead.
 The instructions for write calls are necessary to make the expected formats available to the user.

 ```
 Please add small executable examples in your Rd-files to illustrate the